dbwest/paperwarrior/README.md

 ## paperwarrior -- a taskwarrior tasksh for raspberry pi with eink

+Why?
+Run taskwarrior/tasksh with an eink interface to get a little more screen minimal and still GTD (get things done)

+Haven't seen the light on taskwarrior/tasksh yet, see taskwarrior.org

+BOM:
+- raspberry pi zero w with headers (~$30)
+- waveshare v2 2.13" eink hat (~$25)
+- usb keyboard

 ![Picture](./assets/paperwarrior.jpg?raw=true)

 1. Make a new project in balena called 'paperwarrior'